 Here are some great options to make Italian beef into a full meal, whether for an easy dinner or large party.

-- Hashbrown casserole is always a crowd pleaser.
+- Gluten-free hashbrown casserole is always a crowd pleaser.
 It's easy to make and can be made ahead.

-- Keep it simple with chips and French onion chip dip.
+- Keep it simple with chips and easy gluten-free French onion chip dip.

-- A veggie tray and ranch dip is a great side.
+- A veggie tray and homemade gluten-free ranch dip is a great side.
 The veggies add a nice crunch and variety of texture.

 - A side salad is another great option for texture and crunch.

-- Pasta salad is a classic midwest side dish for feeding a large crowd.
+- Gluten-free pasta salad is a classic midwest side dish for feeding a large crowd.

 What to Do With Leftover Italian Beef